-Breaking up with someone you love – no matter who initiates it – is even worse if you are living with your partner.
-A live-in is as good as a marriage minus the ring or the paperwork.
+A live-in relationship can be considered as good as a marriage minus the ring or the paperwork.
 So even if there are no legalities, there are still a lot of factors that need to be considered before making the decision to part ways.
 To help you understand and navigate the difficulties of this complex decision better, counseling psychologist Shazia Saleem (Masters in Psychology), who specializes in separation and divorce counseling, sheds light on how to break up with someone who lives with you.

 12 Tips To Break Up with Someone You Live With

 Irrespective of whether you’re the one who wants to end things or your partner, this breakup conversation won’t be easy.
-The split becomes even harder if you’re breaking up with someone you love and live with but, owing to certain compelling reasons, may decide that you’re better off without each other.
+The split becomes even harder if you’re leaving someone you love and live with but, owing to certain compelling reasons, may decide that you’re better off without each other.
 Perhaps, the relationship is not healthy or your partner isn’t good for you.
 Maybe, your life goals have diverged so dramatically that you don’t see yourself sharing a life with your SO anymore.

 1. Be sure that you want to move out

 And we mean, 100% sure, because this decision is going to completely change the way your daily life looks.
 This is not the kind of decision you can take in a fit.
-Let your decision to end the relationship not be based on one fight or a bout of anger where you decide to move out or ask your partner to.
+Let your decision to end the relationship not be based on one fight or a bout of anger where you decide to move out or ask your partner to leave.
 Think it through, before you make any rash remarks.
-This is not a bad date you are walking out of.
+This is not merely a bad date you are walking out of.
 You are thinking of breaking up with someone you live with and you have loved for so long.
 This person was supposed to be ‘the one’ and you were supposed to be theirs.
 There are going to be huge repercussions of your decision and some practicalities of the split have to be sorted out.

-Emotionally as well as financially, this is going to be a tough call to make so let it not be too sudden.
-Weigh the pros and cons and judge if the situation has become truly intolerable.
-Just because a live-in allows you to walk out easily as opposed to a marriage does not mean you do not make any effort to iron out the differences.
+Emotionally as well as financially, this is going to be a tough call to make.
+Weigh the pros and cons and assess whether breaking up is the only recourse available to you.
+Just because walking out is easier than it’d have been had you been married does not mean you do not make any effort in the relationship to iron out the differences.

 Related Reading: When Someone Leaves You Let Them Go…Here’s Why!